suicidal ideation and addiction

 • Can you handle the lifestyle associated with attending intensive outpatient programs?

-The answers to the above questions can help you determine if an IOP is right for you.
-Additionally, our admissions staff is ready to answer any questions you may have.
-They can also help determine which of our outpatient addiction treatment programs are right for you.
-While many patients benefit from an IOP, a traditional outpatient treatment program or a partial hospitalization program may be better suited to their needs.
+Our admissions staff is ready to answer any questions and help determine which of our outpatient addiction treatment programs is right for you.
+While many patients benefit from an IOP, a traditional outpatient program or a partial hospitalization program may be a better fit for others.

 PHPs vs IOPs: The Difference Between These Programs

-A PHP, overall, is a higher level of care than an IOP.
-IOPs—when it comes to outpatient care—sit between PHPs and traditional outpatient programs.
-While some patients will move through the levels of care—until they are ready to manage their recovery on their own—some patients are able to only attend one program.
+Overall, a PHP is a higher level of care than an IOP.
+When it comes to outpatient care, IOPs sit between PHPs and traditional outpatient programs, and many patients move through the levels as they grow more confident in their recovery.

 Recovering from Addiction with Coastal Detox